Can Prairie Dogs Save Mexico's Prairie From the Desert?

-CURWOOD: Life on our planet is incalculably diverse, and organisms have evolved to fill every available habitat.
-But ecosystems are interdependent, and if you remove a species, you can upset a whole balance.
-Today, reporter Ari Daniel Shapiro brings news of one particular animal and its vital role in Mexico’s prairie.
+CURWOOD: It's Living On Earth, I'm Steve Curwood.
+Life on our planet is incalculably diverse, with organisms that have evolved to fill every available habitat.
+But ecosystems are interdependent, and if you remove a species, you can upset the whole balance.
+Today, reporter Ari Daniel Shapiro brings news of one particular animal - and its vital role on Mexico's prairie.

 SHAPIRO: Gerardo Ceballos is only 54, but he feels like he’s racing against a clock.

-CEBALLOS: I don’t have so many years left.
+CEBALLOS: I don’t have too many years left.

 SHAPIRO: Ceballos is refusing to let his time run out before restoring a special place in his native Mexico.

 Our story actually starts well before Ceballos was born – back in the 1800s – when cattle ranching was surging through the prairies of North America, from Manitoba, Canada all the way down to Chihuahua in Mexico.
 And this is where the real heroes of our story come in – though, at the time they were no heroes to the cattle industry.
 I’m talking about Cynomys ludovicianus, or black-tailed prairie dogs.

 CEBALLOS: Prairie dogs are really nice animals.
 They are the size of a relatively large cat.